Stage Presence | How To Deal With Stage Fright

 If you feel nervous before a show, avoid coffee, caffeine, or alcohol.
 Many sodas can included caffeine so you may want to limit your intake of soda as well.
 Drink alot of water as well and stay hydrated.
 There are a number of natural foods that may give you a calming feeling as well.
 Some of those foods or drinks could include orange juice, blueberries, almonds, peanut butter, whole grains, pasta or foods with natural carbohydrates.
 Meditation can help as well to calm your nerves before a gig or show.
 Fifteen or Twenty minutes of meditation can help you to relax and not to overthink your upcoming performance.

 Take deep breathes before the show if you start to get nervous.
 Of course, if you are concerned please consult a physician.
-Once you are a few songs into a set your nerves should subside.
+Once you are a few songs into a set your nerves should subside a bit.
 After a while you should feel like you are in the zone once things are moving along.
 The zone is what musicians refer to when they’re on stage and the music sort of takes over the feel and vibe of the show.
 It’s similar to when sports stars have a great game and they lose themselves in the moment.
-They block everything else out and enjoy the game.
+They block everything else out and enjoy the game and or gig.

 Maintain Your Composure On Stage - Every show is not going to be perfect and one of your band mates may make a mistake from time to time.
 It is important to maintain composure on stage.
 Fighting or yelling at each other on stage looks completely unprofessional.
 If you have a problem with another musician, address it after the show.
 Smile and move on, especially if mistakes occurs.
 Many times you as a musician you are more critical than the crowd.
 The fans in the audience may not even realize that a mistake happened at all, especially if it is an original song.
 Also, it is best not to look at the musician that makes the mistake during a gig when the mistake occurs.
 The fans will notice if you start to notice, so play it cool.